 - a.
 Report Purpose Notify the Central Valley Water Board staff of Project status during both the active discharge and post-discharge monitoring periods. - b.
-When to Submit Annual reports shall be submitted each year on the 1st day of June.
+When to Submit Annual reports shall be submitted each year on the 1st day of June beginning one year after the effective date of the Order.
 Annual reports shall continue until a Notice of Project Complete Letter is issued to the Permittee. - c.
 Report Contents The contents of the annual report shall include the topics indicated below for each project period.
 Report contents are outlined in Annual Report Topics below.